aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

   This API will be removed in the next major release
 ```

-There are also two environment variables you can set to change the behavior of this feature:
+There is also an environment variable `CDK_DEPRECATED` that you can use to change the behavior of this feature:

-* Setting the environment variable `CDK_DEPRECATED_IGNORE` will silence these warnings
+* Setting that environment variable to the value `ignore` will silence these warnings
-  (they will no longer be printed to the console).
+  (they will no longer be printed to the stderr stream).

-* Setting the environment variable `CDK_DEPRECATED_ERROR` will instead fail with an exception when any deprecated element is used.
+* Setting that environment variable to the value `error` will instead fail with an exception when any deprecated element is used.
+* Setting that environment variable to the value `warn` is the same as the default behavior
+  (the warnings will be printed to the stderr stream,
+  but will not cause errors).

 ### Contributing guide